The first complete quarterly measure of the U.S. listed REIT industry’s operating and dividend performance

 NAREIT’s Total REIT Industry Tracker Series – the NAREIT T-Tracker® – is the first quarterly performance measure of the heartbeat of the U.S. listed REIT industry.
 The series includes three key REIT industry measures: the NAREIT FFO Tracker, which monitors equity REIT Funds From Operations; the NAREIT NOI Tracker, which reports the equity REIT industry’s Net Operating Income; and the NAREIT Dividend Tracker, which monitors the dividends U.S. listed equity and mortgage REITs pay to their shareholders.

-- Total FFO of the listed U.S Equity REIT industry was $14.0 billion in the third quarter of 2016, down from $14.5 billion in the second quarter of 2016 but greater than the $13.1 billion in the third quarter of 2015.
+- Total FFO of the listed U.S Equity REIT industry was $14.3 billion in the first quarter of 2017, down 3.9 percent from $14.9 billion in the fourth quarter of 2016.
+Total FFO was 8.1 percent higher than during the first quarter of 2016.

-- The occupancy rate of properties owned by of all listed Equity REITs reached a record high of 94.1 percent in the third quarter of 2016.
-This is 76 basis points higher than the occupancy rate one year ago.
+- The occupancy rate of properties owned by of all listed Equity REITs reached a new record high of 93.9 percent in the first quarter of 2017.
+This is 30 basis points higher than the occupancy rate in the prior quarter, and 84 basis points above one year ago.

 The NAREIT Total Equity REIT Industry Tracker Series (NAREIT T-Tracker) is provided for informational, non-commercial purposes only.
 The T-Tracker data are not intended to constitute investment advice of any kind and may not be relied on as such.
 Historical data and analysis do not predict future performance.
 Data is provided "as is" and NAREIT does not warrant the accuracy, completeness, non-infringement, originality, timeliness or any other characteristic of the T-Tracker data.